Students from four counties and Baltimore City receive honors at national history competition.

 About National History Day®

-National History Day® (NHD) is a nonprofit organization based in College Park, Maryland, that seeks to improve the teaching and learning of history.
-The NHD Contest was established in 1974 and currently engages more than half a million students every year in conducting original research on historical topics of interest.
+National History Day® (NHD) is a non-profit organization based in College Park, Maryland, that seeks to improve the teaching and learning of history.
+Established in 1974, NHD currently engages more than half a million students each year in conducting original research on historical topics of interest and supports teachers through professional development opportunities.
 Students present their research as a documentary, exhibit, paper, performance, or website.
-Projects compete first at the local and affiliate levels, where the top entries are invited to the National Contest at the University of Maryland, College Park.
-NHD is sponsored in part by HISTORY®, the National Endowment for the Humanities, Patricia Behring Foundation, Diana Davis Spencer Foundation, World Education Foundation, the National Park Service, the 400 Years of African-American History Commission, the Better Angels Society, the Dr. Scholl Foundation, and individual donors.
+Projects compete first at the local and affiliate levels, where the top entries are invited to the annual National Contest at the University of Maryland at College Park.
+NHD is sponsored in part by the Joyful Noise Charitable Foundation, The Better Angels Society, Bezos Family Foundation, Library of Congress, Dr. Scholl Foundation, Behring Global Educational Foundation, and the National Park Service.
 For more information, visit nhd.org.

 About Maryland Humanities